Jacob-Friesen/obscurejs/README.md

 * [cleanCallbacks.js](http://obscurejavascript.tumblr.com/post/79867797983/cleaning-up-javascript-callbacks): A clean way of ordering JS callbacks using an object.
 * [decorators.js](http://obscurejavascript.tumblr.com/post/82388140032/implementing-decorators-in-javascript-using-closures): How to implement decorators in JS using closures.
 * [explicitBooleanConversion.js](http://obscurejavascript.tumblr.com/post/76532933108/explicit-boolean-coercion): Using explicit Boolean conversion to save time.
+* fibonacci.rb: A fibonacci sequence in Ruby.
+Syntax emulated in ruby.js.
 * [flatten.js](http://obscurejavascript.tumblr.com/post/89552294013/flatten-in-javascript): How to write a simple array flattening function.
 * [fold.js](http://obscurejavascript.tumblr.com/post/89068550361/folds-in-javascript): A useful higher order function explained.
 * [nodePolyglot](http://obscurejavascript.tumblr.com/post/86791947037/node-polyglots): How to use Bash in combination with Node.js to make the script executable without a node command across multiple OSs. **Node.js Only**
+* [ruby.js](#): A close aproximation to Ruby's syntax in JavaScript.
 * [rubyMethodSyntax.js](http://obscurejavascript.tumblr.com/post/85524888334/rubys-math-method-syntax-in-javascript): How to use ruby math method like syntax in JS.
 * [stringInterpolation.js](http://obscurejavascript.tumblr.com/post/74389765835/javascript-string-interpolation): Implementing string interpolation.
 * [trackingJSStatistics.js](http://obscurejavascript.tumblr.com/post/80464717044/tracking-javascript-statistics): Building a simple function call tracker.